 Jesus was known by God in eternity past.
 “He was foreknown before the foundation of the world but was made manifest in the last times for the sake of you.”
 (1 Pet 1:20).
-How do the inspired word of God help us understand about the last times?
+How does the inspired word of God help us understand about the end times?
 “But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.”
 (Acts 1:8).
 “And this gospel of the kingdom will be proclaimed throughout the whole world as a testimony to all nations, and then the end will come.”
 (Mt 24:14).
-We are to be witnesses and preach the gospel of the kingdom to the end of the earth and then the end will come.
+We are to be witnesses to preach the gospel of the kingdom to the end of the earth and then the end will come.

 Dr Billy Graham passed away this year.
 Many of us, Pioneer or Merdeka generation would remember the historic rallies in the national stadium 40 years ago in 1978.
 Pastor Rick Seaward of Victory Family Centre which has sent out missionaries and planted churches, had passed away in a car accident while ministering in Brazil.
 Missionary and pastor, Reverend Dr Ernest Poulson, died in Singapore after a life of service here.
-Chinese Bible scholar, Rev Christian Chen gave sermons worldwide and edify a large percentage of Christians in China passed away peacefully in New York.
-Oh may all who come behind us find us faithful.
-Faithful to the end.
+Chinese Bible scholar, Rev Christian Chen gave sermons worldwide and edified a large percentage of Christians in China passed away peacefully in New York.
+Oh may all who come behind us find us faithful - faithful to the end.
 “For if we are faithful to the end, trusting God just as firmly as when we first believed, we will share in all that belongs to Christ.”
 (Heb 3:14, NLT).

-When this age is over, and the millions upon millions of the redeemed bow down on their knees before the throne of God above, mission will be no more.
+When this age is over, and the millions upon millions of the redeemed fall down on their knees before the throne of God above, mission will be no more.
 Our Lord Jesus Christ will sustain you to the end.
 (1 Cor 1:8).

 I love to tell the story; ’Tis pleasant to repeat What seems each time I tell it, More wonderfully sweet.
 I love to tell the story; For some have never heard The message of salvation From God’s own holy Word.